Steven Seifert: Other published work

 Seifert has published non-medical works of scientific research, as well as humor and fiction, including: "On Batting Order" in the Baseball Research Journal (1994; 23: 101-105), the official journal of the Society for American Baseball Research, "Sherlock Holmes: Academic Toxicologist" in the Baker Street Journal (2001; 51, no. 1: 23-27), the official journal of The Baker Street Irregulars, "The Cheap Romantic" in the Tucson Weekly (11/11/92), and "For the Birds" in Tucson Lifestyle Magazine (7/95), among others.

 Other accomplishments

 Seifert was a bicyclist, having ridden in bicycle races and events at distances between 25 miles to greater than 100 miles.
-He also held a black belt in Tae Kwon Do from the World Taekwondo Federation/U.S. Kukkiwon Association.
 Seifert was also a jazz, tenor saxophonist who, since 2012, had performed regularly in the "Arts-in-Medicine" concert series at the University of New Mexico Hospital and other venues with his combo, "Once Again."
 Both he and his combo were featured in the May, 2021 issue of "Albuquerque, The Magazine".
 In 2020, he became a founding member of "The Steve Seifert Project,", a virtual music group whose members are all named, "Steve Seifert" including the Nashville dulcimer player, Steve Seifert and the Los Angeles bassist, Steve Seifert.